Australian Federal Police Investigate Historic Complaint of Jamie Mitchell's 1985 Sexual Abuse Australia Under-19 Cricket Tour - ExBulletin

 Australian Federal Police Investigate Historic Complaint of Jamie Mitchell’s 1985 Sexual Abuse Australia Under-19 Cricket Tour

-Players of the tour, some of whom have had long careers as first-class or international players, have expressed concerns about the management of the tour and the lack of response from the Australian Cricket Board, now Cricket Australia, despite letters being sent by parents and persistent rumors that the incidents are covered up.
+Players of the tour, some of whom have had long careers as first-class or international cricketers, have expressed concerns about the management of the tour and the lack of response from the Australian Cricket Board, now CA, despite letters sent by parents and persistent rumors that the incident has been covered up.

+Mitchell told the ABC that the team doctor’s injection had left him with vague memories, and he hoped the investigation could shed fair light on what had happened to him.
+I remember the doctor, Malcolm McKenzie, giving me a shot of what I thought was penicillin, he told the ABC.
+My teammates have left.
+Anyone could have come in and have access to me.

 Loading